Layr-Labs/eigenda-operator-setup/monitoring/README.md

 docker compose up -d
 ```

-Since EigenDA is running in a different Docker network, the setup need to have Prometheus running in the same network.
-To do that, run the following command:
+Your setup should ensure Prometheus is run in the same Docker network as EigenDA.
+Run the following command for this purpose:
 ```bash
 docker network connect eigenda-network prometheus
 ```